ucbrise/cs294-ai-sys-fa19/index.md

 * [Submit your review](https://forms.gle/foiDoWZs1cRqqnhF7) before 1:00PM.
-* [Slides for PC Meeting](https://docs.google.com/presentation/d/1lGq3nljQqKffqAoLJt8GXQ-fsmTIT_UVmtGzQ2LZJM0/edit#slide=id.p1) coming soon.
-(These slides will only be accessible to students enrolled in the class.)
+* [Slides for PC Meeting](https://docs.google.com/presentation/d/1lGq3nljQqKffqAoLJt8GXQ-fsmTIT_UVmtGzQ2LZJM0/edit#slide=id.p1) (These slides will only be accessible to students enrolled in the class.)